synccomputingcode/client_tools/README.md

 `<region>` represents [the region the cluster ran in](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).
 The script doesn't rely on the region configured in AWS config to align with the region the cluster actually ran in. (e.g. us-east-1)

-## Step 2: Retrieve EMR Spark logs and upload
+## Step 2: Retrieve EMR Spark logs and upload into Autotuner step #2

 1. Go to the EMR console in AWS, and find the cluster that ran the job you are interested in optimizing.
 Click on the cluster name to view details of the cluster.
 <img src="https://user-images.githubusercontent.com/59929718/147900986-44b68adf-8f7d-4fda-b84b-2c54f6015fc5.png" width="50%" height="50%">